 Milk, along with some yogurt and cheeses (cottage cheese) are high in carbs.
 To play it safe, stick with high-fat carnivore diet cheeses.
 Choosing soft cheeses described as “creamy” is a good rule of thumb.

 What Happens if I Don’t Eat Enough Fat on a Carnivore Diet?

 Most people in the West think of meat as lean muscle meat–tenderloin, chicken, etc.

 This bias towards lean meat is a completely modern invention.
 And we have bad anti-fat science and strong anti-fat personalities from the 1960s to un-thank for it.

 The truth is, humans evolved on a diet of extremely fatty animal meats.
-Our 2 million-year journey as hyper carnivorous apex predators began when we first learned to scavenge extremely fatty bone meats and brains.3
+Our two million-year journey as hyper-carnivorous apex predators began when we first learned to scavenge extremely fatty bone meats and brains.3

 Source: Julie McMahon, University of Illinois at Urbana-Champaign